cbailiss/pivottabler/cran-comments.md

 ## Background

-This is the 3rd update to a relatively new package.
+This is the 4th update to the pivottabler package.
 This package is written entirely in R with no external dependencies/components other than the packages listed in the DESCRIPTION file.
 Development approach is aligned with practices described in: http://r-pkgs.had.co.nz/